A Idioms

 - at a distance

-We were able to keep the dog at bay when we entered the building.
+We tried to keep the dog at bay when we entered the building.

 at best

-The doctors told the man that he had ten months at best to live.
+The doctors said that the man had ten months at best to live.

 at cross-purposes

-- to have opposite ways to do something, to have opposing goals
+- to have opposite ways of doing something, to have opposing goals

 at death's door